-Each yellow, round, biconvex, bevelled-edged, film-coated tablet, debossed "E" over "20" on one side and bisected on the other side, contains mirtazapine 15 mg.
+Each yellow, round, biconvex, bevelled-edged, film-coated tablet, debossed "E" over "20" on one side and bisected on the other side, contains 15 mg of mirtazapine.
 Nonmedicinal ingredients: colloidal silicon dioxide, hydroxypropyl methylcellulose, iron oxide yellow, lactose monohydrate, magnesium stearate, polyethylene glycol 400, polysorbate 80, pregelatinized starch, and titanium dioxide.

-Each red-brown, round, film-coated tablet, debossed "E" over "212" on one side and bisected on the other side, contains mirtazapine 30 mg.
+Each red-brown, round, film-coated tablet, debossed "E" over "212" on one side and bisected on the other side, contains 30 mg of mirtazapine.
 Nonmedicinal ingredients: colloidal silicon dioxide, FD&C Yellow No. 6, hydroxypropyl methylcellulose, iron oxide red, lactose monohydrate, magnesium stearate, polyethylene glycol 400, polysorbate 80, pregelatinized starch, and titanium dioxide.

 How should I use this medication?